aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 9. In the next page, choose **Create Stack**.
 10. After the stack is created, select the `resource-import-challenge` stack, and choose **Resources**.
 Take a note of the **Physical ID** for `Instance`, that uses this format: `i-12345abcd6789`.

-Let’s now reproduce the human error by changing the instance type outside of the management purview of your stack.
-Choose to [Change the instance type of an existing EBS-backed instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html#change-instance-type-of-ebs-backed-instance) by following the steps below:
+Let’s now reproduce the human error by changing the instance type outside the management purview of your stack.
+Choose to [Change the instance type of existing EBS-backed instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html#change-instance-type-of-ebs-backed-instance) by following the steps below:

 1. Navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/).
 2. Locate the **Instances** section, select the instance with the name `InstanceImport`, and choose **Instance state**, **Stop instance**.